 I design and make all the pieces myself at my DUMBO studio.
 I work hard to source sustainable and environmentally-friendly materials, and to create accessories that tell a story.

 About the name Alison Wonderland Jewelry.
 Alice’s Adventures in Wonderland and Through the Looking Glass have always been in my consciousness, since more than a few children and a shocking number of adults think they are the first to notice the similarities between my first name and the name of Lewis Carroll’s books.

 As it happens, throughout my life, I’ve been influenced by Alice’s sense of curiosity and adventure — when I launched this blog a decade ago, I named it A Very Curious Mind in homage to Alice.
 (It originally had the tagline “curiouser and curiouser,” which I still use in my Twitter bio.)

 Carroll’s stories are interesting and funny, disturbing and weird, profound and beautiful — which are words that also happen to describe everything I love in this world.
 These are the qualities that I hope to bring to each piece of jewelry I make.

 About Very Curious Mind

 I initially started this blog as an online portfolio for my writing, and a place to share the interesting material that didn’t make it into my published work.
-It also turned out to be a great place to publish short pieces on subjects I couldn’t place elsewhere.
+It also turned out to be a great place to publish short pieces on subjects I couldn’t or wouldn’t want to place elsewhere.